Nebius-Academy/knowledge-base/_posts/2025-04-30-llm-training-overview.md

 Let's ask the question this way: why can't we train the LLM to maximize reward using supervised fine-tuning?

-This is because supervised fine-tuning, as we've already discussed, trains an LLM to produce specific completions for specific prompts.
-However, this is not in the spirit of alignment training!
-Instead, we want to teach the LLM to produce completions with maximal possible reward.
-To do that, we need to:
+But let's ask ourselves a questions: how do we explain to someone which answers are toxic and which is not?
+Can we do it by only demonstrating non-toxic options?
+Not likely.
+The model should see both positive and negative examples to learn how to discern between them.

+Another reason is in the complexity of dataset collection: judging LLM-generated completions as accepted and rejected is much easier than manually creaing them.

+The plan will be as follows:

 - Make the LLM produce completions
-- Judge them with the reward model
+- Score them with the reward model
 - Suggest the LLM to improve itself based upon the reward it received

 And conveniently, this is exactly what RL does!